n4osx/c172simulator/Garmin 530 GPS/Readme.md

 This unit interfaces with your simulator via an Arduino 2560 connected to your PC via a USB cable.
 Software interaction is handled completely through SimInnovations' Air Manager application.

-General overview of construction steps:
+## General overview of construction steps

 Once the unit is assembled (details on that are contained in a separate instruction file), the general steps to get it working are as follows (details on each process will be provided):